-Flatbread has been an important and valuable food source for Nordmenn.
-Because the bread is formerly an ‘unfermented pastry’ it can be stored for long periods of time.
-Nordmenn would have a day of flatbread baking in the autumn to prepare the winter stores.
+Because the bread is an unfermented pastry, it can be stored for long periods of time.
+Nordmen would have a day of flatbread baking in the autumn to prepare the winter stores.
 The bread could be stored in barrels or stacked on shelves.
-It usually lasted over a year and sometimes longer if the weather was dry.
+It usually lasted over a year, and sometimes longer if the weather was dry.
 Flatbread has been known to last 40 years!
 It is said that the older the flatbread, the better the taste, just like wine.

 Flatbread had different thickness qualities for different uses.
 Thin crisp flatbread was commonly used for entertaining guests and was served with fine garnishes such as jam and soft cheeses.
 The bread could be made thick and rough for a more hearty meal with soup and stews.

-Flat bread making was an art form.
-The bread was commonly rolled out to a millimeter thickness, a round disk of 60 cm in diameter.
-A long stick was used to help pick up the large dough circle and lay it onto a large round hotplate over a fire for baking.
-The baking was difficult as it was important to maintain a medium temperature under the plate – a hard task using fire as the heat source.
+Flatbread making became a cultural art form.
+The prized bread was rolled out to a millimetre thickness, a round disk of 60cm in diameter.
+A long stick was used to help pick up the large dough circle and lay it onto a large round hotplate over an open fire for baking.
+The baking was a challenge because it was important to maintain a medium temperature under the plate for an even bake – a hard task using fire as the heat source.
 It was usual for the house wife to spend all day in the baking room.
-It became very hot work so often it was the duty of the children to bring the housewife water and food regularly.
-In Romsdal it was common for two ‘bakstekjerringer’ (baking wives) to share the work between them – one rolling out and the other baking off.
+It became very hot work, and often it was the duty of the children to bring the housewife water and food regularly.
+In Romsdal, it was common for two ‘bakstekjerringer’ (baking wives) to share the work between them – one rolling out and the other baking off.

-However, you certainly don’t need all the fang-dangle equipment and flours to make flatbread at home.
-The most thing that you will need is time.
+Though, you certainly don’t need all the fang-dangle equipment and flours to make flatbread at home.
 We have already done our flatbread baking for the Christmas season and I must say it was much easier than pie!
-There are many different recipes and flours you can use, but we did a simple version that worked very well with baking on our stove.
+There are many different modern recipes and flours you can use – flatbread can be made with any combination of flours, even pea flour and potato flour – but we did a simple version that worked very well with baking on our stovetop.

 The quantity below makes a lot of flatbread so you will have stocks for all of the Christmas season.
 It can be stored in a dry cool place for a very long time.
-Fresh flatbread is fine but it gets much better with age.
+Fresh flatbread is great to eat but it gets much better with age.
 It is not necessary to make the traditional 60cm diameter size bread (most of us don’t have the traditional skillet for it).
 Making frypan sized bread is more practical (and fits in your frypan…lol).
-It is usual to break up the bread to eat it so the shape and size of the bread is not important.
+After it is cooked and cooled, it is usual to break up the bread to eat so the shape and size of the bread for cooking is not important.

 750g brown flour